|Ward manager:||Emma McLean|

 Philosophy of care

-Staff continually assess the mental health, problem behaviours and communication needs of service users to identify the most appropriate treatment pathways for them, as well as making sure things are communicated in a way that they best understand.
+Staff closely assess the mental health, behaviours and communication needs of the people in our care, to identify the most appropriate treatment pathways for them and their recovery.
+They also make sure things are communicated in a way that each patient understands best.

-Not only do our ward activities help service users to develop life, social and therapeutic skills, but we also address physical well-being through regular health checks, promoting healthy diets and regular exercise, and the use of medication if needed.
+Not only do our ward activities help patients to develop life, social and therapeutic skills, but we also address physical well-being through regular health checks, promoting healthy diets and regular exercise.

-We also have a motivational meeting every day so staff can let you know of any important information and so you can plan your leave for the following day.
-At this meeting you can also request ground leave for the following day.
+We have a motivational meeting each day and staff will let you know of any important information and discuss if you can plan any leave for the day.

 Meals and drinks